Maria da Conceição Tavares: Political activism

-Over 60 years, she trained generations of Brazilian economists and political leaders, including the former President of Brazil, Dilma Rousseff; José Serra, who held several ministerial positions in the federal government and was also governor of São Paulo state; the economics professor, Carlos Lessa; and the former president of the Brazilian Development Bank, Luciano Coutinho.
+Over 60 years, she trained generations of Brazilian economists and political leaders, including former President of Brazil Dilma Rousseff; José Serra, who held several ministerial positions in the federal government and was also governor of São Paulo state; economics professor Carlos Lessa; and the former president of the Brazilian Development Bank Luciano Coutinho.
 Tavares participated in several editions of the World Social Forum, a gathering organized to provide an alternative view to that of the better-known World Economic Forum.
 She became a supporter of the concept of a universal basic income.
 She was the subject of a biographical film, entitled Livre Pensar (Free to think), directed by José Mariani, which was released in 2018.

 Publications

-In her academic studies, she specialized in interpreting the development of capitalism in Brazil.
+In her academic studies, Tavares specialized in interpreting the development of capitalism in Brazil.
 She was the author of several published works, some of which remain required reading for university economics courses in Brazil and have also been translated into Spanish, in addition to hundreds of articles in specialized magazines and periodicals.
 Her main publications were: